 What is business budgeting software, and how does it help?

-As you can see, the key to creating a proper budget is accurate financial data in the form of various reports, such as balance sheets, P&L, cash flow statements, etc. Putting it all together manually (like with spreadsheets) can be inefficient and time-consuming.
+As you can see, the key to creating a proper budget is accurate financial data in the form of various reports, such as balance sheets, P&L, cash flow statements, etc. Putting it all together manually or with Excel spreadsheets can be inefficient and time-consuming.
 Moreover, there’s a high risk of losing some records or letting in errors while consolidating the reports.

 And it’s where business budgeting software comes to give a helping hand in the management and optimization of the budgeting process.
 Most business budgeting software helps create and manage various financial statements automatically.
 It can also automate gathering data like sales, expenses, taxes, etc., that is needed to generate reports.
 The advantages are pretty obvious: apart from the time saved, there’s a clearer view of business finances based on full and accurate data.